Looking for someone to provide audiometric testing services?

 The two issues involved in the whole noise exposure malarkey are hearing losses (referred to as noise induced hearing loss, NIHL) and tinnitus.
 Back in the good old days of the three day working week and men standing around fires in old oil drums on strike outside a factory, NIHL was called Industrial Deafness.
 Tinnitus meanwhile is the sensation of noise in your ears which isn't really there.
 Both are covered in more detail in the page on the effects of noise on hearing.

-In practice, when the noise regulations say that an employer needs to have a programme of health surveillance in place for at-risk employees, (sometimes called a health screening programme), what they are talking about is audiometry, or hearing tests as normal people call them.
+In practice, when the noise regulations say that an employer needs to have a programme of health surveillance in place for at-risk employees, (sometimes called a health screening programme), what they are talking about is audiometry (audiometric tests), or hearing tests as normal people call them.
 That's the 'hear noise press button' thing that people probably had at school, minus the free lollipop.
+And a grumpy nurse.
 You can do these yourself or get someone in to do it.
-Unless you have the full set up in-house, it's easier to just get someone in and to help you, here is a page on how to choose an audiometry provider.
+Unless you have the full set up in-house, it's easier to just get someone in and to help you, here is a page on how to choose an audiometric testing provider, or being cheeky, we can provide it for you.

 Audiometry is a continual process